ourzora/nouns-marketplace/@noun-auction/README.md

 </NounishAuctionProvider>
 ```

-> For a specific token pass in a token Id (expects a string):
+> For a specific token pass in a tokenId (expects a string):

 ```
 <NounishAuctionProvider daoConfig={dao} tokenId='200'>